potestiolab/canvas/README.md

 A short explaination of arguments is provided by launching the command `python3 CANVAS.py -h` or `python3 CANVAS.py --help`.
 Alternatively, for printing a short usage message, please type: `python3 CANVAS.py` or `python3 CANVAS.py -u`[^1]

-The output of the program consists of three directories, detailled described in **Sec.
+The output of the program consists of three directories, detailed described in **Sec.
 7**, with the purpose of simulating with Gromacs or Lammps a Biomolecule with the CANVAS model, and analyze the resulting data:

 * **other-files/**
 * **run_simulation/**